 10. Heavy Use Of Compression

-We want our songs to be dynamic.
-But sometimes it’s bad.
+We want our songs to be dynamic but at the same time, we want to retain consistency.
 So, we need a compressor to lower dynamics and make it even.
 But we don’t want to overdo it because it can ruin everything.